jhausserlab/HiFiAlignmentTool/README.md

 **WARNING:** If you are running a new set of czi, it is important that the conditions previously mentioned are met (meaning: stitched folder is empty, aligned folder is empty and czi folder has only the czis you want to process).
 Else "old" files will be read with the new ones.

-Currently, for images of dimension 16'000 x 21'000 pixels the computer uses a maximum of 52GB to run all the code.
-I recommend these dimensions (give or take 1000 pixels) if you are using a 64GB RAM computer.

 **WARNING 2:** It is important that in your CZI files the reference channel (in our case dapi) is the last channel of your image stack.